Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 You now know in theory what a great executive report should look like.
 However, we’d like to share a few dashboard examples to help you get started with your own.

-HubSpot Sales Manager KPIs dashboard template is ideal for sales managers who want a streamlined overview of the relevant sales metrics such as average deal size, new deals create, number of deals won, and more.
+HubSpot Sales Manager KPIs dashboard template is ideal for sales managers who want a streamlined overview of the relevant sales rep KPIs such as average deal size, new deals create, number of deals won, and more.
 This HubSpot integration answers many questions about your sales team’s success, like how much revenue you can expect from new deals created in the current month.
+You can browse more sales dashboards here.

 Traditional business analysis made us all think that executive reporting is a tedious process that takes up way too much of our time and resources.
 And actually, it really used to be like that – long nights of writing and extracting data, instead of focusing on the core tasks your role included.

-However, with modernized and automated reporting tools, reporting has become faster, more accurate, and more effective than ever.
+However, with modernized and automated reporting software, reporting has become faster, more accurate, and more effective than ever.

-Simply put, Databox provides you with a powerful reporting tool that supports your leadership by getting you the right data at the right time, in a well-organized and accessible manner.
+Simply put, Databox provides you with powerful financial reporting software that supports your leadership by getting you the right data at the right time, in a well-organized and accessible manner.

 We made reporting simple and enjoyable, so who could ever ask for more?